literallycanvas/literallycanvas.github.com/api/LiterallyCanvas.rst

   Declare a list of shapes that are drawn to the canvas but aren't yet part of the drawing.
 Tools should use this to show shapes in progress.

+.. js:function:: drawShapeInProgress(shape)

+  Draws the given shape to a buffer without clearing or redrawing anything beneath it.
+If the shape's renderer supports it, only render the most recently changed part of the shape.

+  This is most useful as an efficient way to draw line paths that the user is currently drawing.

 Getting information
 ^^^^^^^^^^^^^^^^^^^